riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 // existing code...
 {% endhighlight %}

-So here all we're doing is returning an empty string when the buttons should display as normal and returning "disabled" when the buttons should be disabled.
+All we're doing is returning an empty string when the buttons should display as normal and returning a CSS class of "disabled" when the buttons should be disabled.

-This results in a visual clue for the user:
+And voila we have a visual clue on the links:

 <img src="../images/posts/paging-and-sorting-part-1/no-next.png" class="img-responsive" />